smilehamid/AnsibleAutomation/README.md

 # AnsibleAutomation
-This is is a repo for ansible automation codes
+This is a repo for ansible automation codes.